-he set.
+The membership function of a set indicates the degree to which each element of the variable voltage belongs to the set.
 The implementation of the fuzzy logic methodology is done through the fuzzy decision tree.
-In the urrent application, the evaluation criterion is discrimination, so the VOLTAGE OSCILLATION characteristic has the highest priority and is therefore at the root node.
+In the current application, the evaluation criterion is discrimination, so the VOLTAGE OSCILLATION characteristic has the highest priority and is therefore at the root node.

-another branch of the fuzzy decision tree advances until it reaches a terminal node, finally reaching one of th seven states ... very dry, dry, slightly dry, normal, slightly flood, flood and very flood (figure 4).
-Since a high degree of resolution is not required (for the slightly dry and slightly flood states), and because the control tactics to get or of critical situations are similar (for the very dry-dry and very flood-flood states) they come together with the classe that appear at the extremes, leaving only the DRY, NORMAL and FLOOD states.
+From this node, depending on the membership values that correspond to the highest priority parameter, one or another branch of the fuzzy decision tree advances until it reaches a terminal node, finally reaching one of the seven states ... very dry, dry, slightly dry, normal, slightly flood, flood and very flood (Figure 4).
+Since a high degree of resolution is not required (for the slightly dry and slightly flood states), and because the control tactics to get out of critical situations are similar (for the very dry-dry and very flood-flood states) they come together with the classes that appear at the extremes, leaving only the DRY, NORMAL, and FLOOD states.